-Under the revolving credit and delayed draw term loans, aggregate unfunded commitments total \$67,664,203 and \$66,552,200 at December 31, 2020 and 2019, respectively.
+Under the revolving credit and delayed draw term loans, aggregate unfunded commitments total \$87,838,688 and \$67,664,203 at December 31, 2021 and 2020, respectively.
 These agreements have fixed expiration dates.
 The revolving credit agreements typically require payment of a monthly fee equal to a certain percentage times the unused portion of the revolving line of credit.
 As the unfunded commitments may expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
 The amount of credit that can be extended under each of the revolving credit agreements and delayed draw term loan agreements is typically limited to the borrower's available collateral, which is used in calculating the borrower's borrowing base at the time of a respective draw.

 Effective January 1, 2013, certain employees of Crystal Financial, including members of management, entered into a long- term incentive plan agreement ("LTIP Agreement").
 In accordance with the terms of the LTIP Agreement, a bonus pool is calculated each calendar year, and is based upon the achievement of certain operating results during the year.
 The bonus pool calculated and earned for each calendar year will be paid out two years after the year in which the bonus pool is calculated and earned.
 The calculated bonus pool is subject to a look-back calculation which could cause the amount that is ultimately paid out to be less than the amount originally calculated.
-Amounts recorded pursuant to the LTIP Agreement during the years ended December 31, 2020 and 2019, are included as a component of accrued expenses on the accompanying consolidated balance sheets and as a component of compensation and benefits expense on the accompanying consolidated statements of operations.
+Amounts recorded pursuant to the LTIP Agreement during the years ended December 31, 2021 and 2020, if any, are included as a component of accrued expenses on the accompanying consolidated balance sheets and as a component of compensation and benefits expense on the accompanying consolidated statements of operations.

-7. Variable Interest Entity
+9. Variable Interest Entity

-In accordance with the accounting guidance, the Company evaluates (a) whether it holds a variable interest in an entity, (b) whether the entity is a variable interest entity ("VIE") and (c) whether the Company is the primary beneficiary of the VIE.
+In accordance with US GAAP, the Company evaluates (a) whether it holds a variable interest in an entity, (b) whether the entity is a variable interest entity ("VIE") and (c) whether the Company is the primary beneficiary of the VIE.
 The granting of substantive kick-out rights is a key consideration in determining whether a limited partnership is a VIE and whether or not that entity should be consolidated.
 In evaluating whether or not Crystal Financial SBIC LP is a VIE of the Company, it is noted that the Limited Partnership Agreement of Crystal Financial SBIC LP does not permit a simple majority of the limited partners to exercise kick-out rights, and therefore these rights are deemed to not be substantive.
 Accordingly, Crystal Financial SBIC LP is deemed to be a VIE.
 In assessing whether or not the VIE should be consolidated, it was determined that substantially all of the VIE's activities are not conducted on behalf of Crystal Financial or its de facto agents.
-Accordingly, the Company does not consolidate Crystal Financial SBIC LP in the accompanying consolidated financial statements.
+Accordingly, the Company does not consolidate Crystal Financial SBIC LP in the accompanying consolidated financial statements

-The following table sets forth the information with respect to the unconsolidated variable interest entity in which the Company holds a variable interest as of December 31, 2020 and 2019.
+The following table sets forth the information with respect to the unconsolidated variable interest entity in which the Company holds a variable interest as of December 31, 2021 and 2020.

-December 31, 2020 December 31, 2019 Equity interest included on the Consolidated Balance Sheets \$ 17,858,287 \$ 20,548,275 Maximum risk of loss (1) 39,741,601 42,431,589
+December 31, 2021 December 31,2020 Equity interest included on the Consolidated Balance Sheets \$ 8,341,297 \$ 17,858,287 Maximum risk of loss (1) 30,224,611 39,741,601